Planning an autumn escape? Find out where to go in November with our picks of the best places to visit...

-Christmas is on the horizon, too: earlybird shoppers should take advantage of the Black Friday discounts, while ice rinks and festive markets start to pop up around the city, too.
+Christmas is on the horizon, too: early-bird shoppers should take advantage of the Black Friday discounts and tax-free offerds, while ice rinks and festive markets start to pop up around the city, too.

 Read more: How to blag an upgrade on your next flight

-Haggle for exotic treasures in Muscat’s Muttrah Souk, head into the mountains with a guide to tread breathtaking trails (Jebel Akhdar is fantastic for hiking), or make inroads into the desert in search of luxury camps and camel trekking.
-Children are adored in Oman too, making it a great destination for intrepid families.
+Barter for spices and scarves in Muscat’s Muttrah Souk, head into the mountains with a guide to walk breathtaking trails (Jebel Akhdar is fantastic for hiking), or make for the desert to spend a night under the inexplicably starry sky at a luxury campsite.